GoogleCloudPlatform/data-analytics-golden-demo/README.md

 # Data-Analytics-Golden-Demo
-Deploys a end to end working demo of a Data Analytics / Data Processing using Google Cloud.
+Deploys an end-to-end Data Analytics technical walkthrough on Google Cloud.
 All the services are connected, configured and ready to run.
-All the artifacts are deployed and you can immedately start using.
-This is a great tool for exporting Google's Data Cloud and can be used as a foundation for other demos.
-The system has 70 to 700+ million rows of data so that you can show performance, scale and integration of various services.
-Private IP addresses / Private Service Connect are used throughout the system.
+The deployed artifacts can be run in any order letting you set your own path through the system.
+The system has 70 to 700+ million rows of data so that you can show "true life" performance, scale and integration of various services.
+The system orchestates itself using Airflow, communicates over private IP addresses and has working code to demonstrate how to build an end to end system.

 ![alt tag](./images/Architecture-Diagram.png)

-## Table of Contents (All Links and Vidoes are coming soon)
+## Table of Contents (All Links and Videos are coming soon)
 |Category|Title|Description|Link|Video||
 |---|---|---|---|---|---|
 | Ready-To-Go Demos | Rideshare Plus (Analytics Lakehouse)|This is an end to end demo of an Analytics Lakehouse.
 The demo goes through the creation of a fictitious company that wants to predict high value rides for rideshare drivers.
 The demo takes you through the process from the raw zone to the curated zone and highlights our analytics stack.| Link | Video |